The Marketing Formula That Actually Works

 - Pay-per-click, faster ROI

-If you only rely on SEO, you may struggle to grow fast—especially in new or competitive areas.
+If you only rely on SEO, you may struggle to grow fast.
+This is especially true in new or competitive areas.
 If you only use paid ads, you're constantly spending just to stay visible.
-The smartest strategies use both—layering short-term wins over long-term momentum.
+The smartest strategies take advantage of both.
+This way you layer short-term wins over long-term momentum.

 Final Thought: